garagehive/garagehive.github.io/docs/garagehive-setting-up-payment-by-glink.md

 ---
 layout: docs
-title: Setting Up Payment Gateways in Garage Hive
+title: Setting Up Payment by GLink (Garage Link) in Garage Hive
 ---

-# Setting Up Payment Gateways in Garage Hive
+## Setting Up Payment by GLink (Garage Link) in Garage Hive
-There are two **Payment Gateways** available in Garage Hive:

-## Payment by Garage Link
-Garage Link is for online payments.
+Garage Link is a payment gateway that is used for online payments.
 To setup payment by **Garage Link**:
 1. In the top-right corner, choose the search icon, enter **Payment Gateways**, and select the related link.
 1. Select **New** from the **Payment Gateways** page to add a new payment method.